 Mini-Law School offers non-lawyers an understanding of legal topics that impact their everyday lives.
 Each class is taught by Western New England School of Law faculty.

 The fall 2018 Mini-Law School Program will take place on October 2, 9, 16, and 23 from 6:00 – 8:00 PM.

 The Honorable Kenneth Neiman (ret.) will moderate all sessions.

 Marijuana Law and Policy

 This session will focus on how society has historically, and is currently, regulating marijuana.
-Professor Steiner will discuss why cannabis is federally illegal, and what that means for those who sell, transport, or consume it.
-She will address the current evolving approaches to marijuana regulation in Massachusetts, notwithstanding federal law, and major legalization issues like cannabis impaired driving, youth activities, health consequences, banking, drug free zones, and attorney ethics.
+Prof. Steiner will discuss why cannabis is federally illegal, and what that means for those who sell, transport, or consume it.
+She will address the current evolving approaches to marijuana regulation in Massachusetts, notwithstanding federal law, and major legalization issues such as cannabis impaired driving, youth activities, health consequences, banking, drug free zones, and attorney ethics.

 The Mini-Law School is directed by Pat Newcombe, associate dean for Library and Information Resources, and Beth D. Cohen, associate dean for Academic Affairs.